 Vision for an Ecologically Sound Platte River Basin (VESPR)

 Many agricultural activities, conservation efforts and other programs within the Platte River Basin are dependent on the regulatory requirements associated with these systems and are typically implemented retroactively.
-These are largely designed to address the sustainability of a limited number of outputs (e.g., endangered species, irrigation-based agriculture) rather than holistic ecosystem management.
+These are largely designed to address the sustainability of a limited number of outputs (e.g., endangered species and irrigation-based agriculture) rather than holistic ecosystem management.

-To prepare for the future uncertainty of water availability (in terms of both amount and timing) management of the Platte River Basin needs to move toward proactive measures that go beyond the limits of what can and cannot be done within current regulatory frameworks.
+To prepare for the future uncertainty of water availability (in terms of both amount and timing), management of the Platte River Basin needs to move toward proactive measures that go beyond the limits of what can and cannot be done within current regulatory frameworks.

 Outcomes of VESPR